 No alternates will be named for regionals for individual qualifiers.
 No alternates will be named for the national championships.

 In its simplest form, the format is as so:

 - There are four regional hosts with nine teams at each.

-- Round two on Friday is two sessions, the first with four teams and the second with three plus the winner of round one.
+- Round two on Thursday or Friday is two sessions, the first with four teams and the second with three plus the winner of round one.

 - The top two teams from each session advance to round three.

-- Round three on Saturday is one session with four teams.
+- Round three on Saturday or Sunday is one session with four teams.

 - The top two teams advance to the national semifinals (Friday, two weeks after regional competition).

 - Qualifiers from two regionals feed into semifinal one at nationals while the other semifinal features qualifiers from the other two regionals.

 - The top two teams from each semifinal qualify to finals.